zio/zio-prelude/docs/functional-abstractions/index.md

 - **[Abstractions For Concrete Types](concrete-types/index.md)** - These abstractions define properties of concrete types, such as `Int` and `String`, as well as ways of combining those values.
 - **[Abstractions For Parameterized Types](parameterized-types/index.md)** - These abstractions define properties of parameterized types such as `List` and `ZIO` and ways of combining them.

-As we will see, there is a deep symmetry between the abstractions defined on concrete and parameterized types, such as concepts of associative operations, commutative operations, and identity.
+As we will see, there is a deep symmetry between the abstractions defined on concrete and parameterized types, such as concepts of _associative operations_, _commutative operations_, and _identity_.
 This reflects the fundamental nature of these algebraic properties and their ability to unify what were previously separate concepts.

 ## Abstractions

 An _abstraction_ describes some common structure that different data types share.
-In Scala we can encode this using a trait that describes that common structure in terms of a set of operators as well as laws that those operators must follow.
+In Scala, we can encode this using a trait that describes that common structure in terms of a set of operators as well as laws that those operators must follow.

 For example, we can think of many data types that share the structure of having an associative combining operation.
 Integer addition is associative, as is string concatenation and list concatenation, among others.